 The first steps toward anthroposophic medicine were made before 1920, when homeopathic physicians and pharmacists began working with Rudolf Steiner (1861-1925), who recommended new medicinal substances as well as specific methods for preparing these.
-In 1921, Dr. Ita Wegman (1876-1943) opened the first anthroposophic medical clinic, now known as the Ita Wegman Clinic, in Arlesheim, Switzerland.
+In 1921, Dr. Ita Wegman (1876-1943) opened the first anthroposophic medical clinic, known as the Ita Wegman Clinic, in Arlesheim, Switzerland, is now known as Klinik Arlesheim.
 Wegman was soon joined by a number of other doctors.
 They began to train the first anthroposophic nurses for the clinic.
 At Wegman’s request, Steiner regularly visited the clinic and suggested treatment regimes for particular patients.
 Between 1921 and 1925, he also gave several series of lectures on medicine.
 In 1925, Wegman and Steiner wrote the first book on the anthroposophic approach to medicine, Fundamentals of Therapy.
 The clinic expanded and soon opened a branch in Ascona, Switzerland.
 Wegman lectured widely, visiting Holland and England particularly frequently, and an increasing number of doctors began to include the anthroposophic approach in their practices.
 A cancer clinic, the Lukas Clinic, opened in Arlesheim in 1963.
 There are currently anthroposophical medical practices in more than 60 countries.
+Klinik Arlesheim (formerly Lukasklinik).

 Dr. Rudolf STEinerRudolf Steiner’s approach to medicine is specifically called anthroposophically extended medicine